When I first turned my life over to God, one of my favorite praise songs I learned was “I Cast All My Cares.”

 Joshua 4:6,7 say that these stones will “serve as a sign among you.
 In the future, when your children ask you, ‘What do these stones mean?’ tell them that the flow of the Jordan was cut off before the ark of the covenant of the Lord.
 When it crossed the Jordan, the waters of the Jordan were cut off.
 These stones are to be a memorial to the people of Israel forever.”

 That pile of stones was a powerful memorial, or monument, to what God had done for the Israelites.
-Don’t overlook the amazing things God has done for you as the Israelites often did.
+Don’t overlook the amazing things God has done for you as the Israelites repeatedly did.
 Most of them never made it to the Promised Land because of their disregard of God’s miracles.
 We, too, frequently forget how God helped us in the past.
 Keep your faith strong by visiting your monuments and reminding yourself of God’s continuous hand in your life.
 He’s not finished working for you and is anxiously waiting to show you more.